LovishTayal2/To-do-app/README.md

 1. Open `index.html` in your browser.
 2. Register with your name and date of birth.
-3. Manage your tasks on the dashboar
+3. Manage your tasks on the dashboard